Jason183763/SE234-Lab4/.github/ISSUE_TEMPLATE/featurerequest.md

+---
 name: Feature Request
-description: Suggest a new feature for this project
+about: Suggest a new feature for this project
 title: "[Feature]: "
 labels: ["enhancement"]
+assignees: Jason183763
 body:
   - type: input
     id: name